 General configuration

-The FRI protocol is globally parameterized according to the following variables which from the protocol making use of FRI.
+The FRI protocol is globally parameterized according to the following variables.
 For a real-world example, check the Starknet STARK verifier specification.

 n_verifier_friendly_commitment_layers.
 The number of layers (starting from the bottom) that make use of the circuit-friendly hash.